 - INRI – For centuries, the Church has used the inscription INRI over the crucifix, (Latin Iesus Nazarenus Rex Iudaeorum; “Jesus the Nazarene, King of the Jews”).

-- TANAKH – The Hebrew Bible (“Old Testament”) An acronym composed of the Hebrew initial letters of its three major sections: “Torah” (five books of Moses), “Nevi’im” (prophets), and “K’tuvim” (writings).
+- TANAKH – The Hebrew Bible (“Old Testament”) This is acronym composed of the Hebrew initial letters of its three major sections: “Torah” (five books of Moses), “Nevi’im” (prophets), and “K’tuvim” (writings).

 The American and European business communities of the late Victorian era led the charge.
 Shortened versions of company names started appearing on the sides of railway cars, on barrels, ticker tapes, newspaper headlines, stock listings, and in telegraph code manuals.
 Examples include RF&P (Richmond Fredricksburg and Potomac Railroad), AT&T (American Telegraph and Telephone Company), Nabisco (National Biscuit Company), and Sunco (Sun Oil Company).
 These contractions were treated as abbreviations and initialisms.
 The habit of forming pronounceable acronyms wouldn’t take off until the mid 20th century.

 By the end of the Great Wars, the common vernacular adopted many military acronyms like G.I.
 (General Issue/Galvanized Iron) for soldiers, AWOL (Absent Without Leave) for those deserting their ranks, and SNAFU (situation normal, all fucked up.)
 Today, one needn’t have served in the military to know acronyms like MASH (Mobile Army Surgical Hospital), AFB (Air Force Base), and DOA (dead on arrival).
 We learn to navigate this language in popular media, highway signage, government forms, IDs (identification), and in daily TV (television) news reporting.